nikol1313/async-video-downloader/README.md

 # Video Downloader

 An asynchronous video downloader built with FastAPI, SQLAlchemy, PostgreSQL, and yt-dlp.
-The project includes a simple web interface for starting downloads and tracking their progress.
+The project includes a simple web interface for starting downloads and tracking their progress and prometheus + grafana for monitoring.

 ## Features